Click on the division you would like to register for.

 - Referees should make all reasonable efforts to stay within the allotted time of 1 hour and 15 minutes regardless of the score or level.

-- However, if the goal differential is two (2) goals with two (2)minutes left in the third period, then the existing stop time clock protocol shall remain in effect until the end of the game.
+- However, if the goal differential is two (2) goals with thirty (30) seconds left in the third period, then the existing stop time clock protocol shall remain in effect until the end of the game.

 - Each team is allowed one (1) timeout (30 seconds) per game.

-- Overtime consists of a 3 man shootout.
+- Overtime consists of a 3 minute, 3-on-3 sudden death OT, and then a 1 man shootout.

 - Red line icing shall be called and the two line offside pass is allowed.